 At Reigning Grace Ranch we mentor a wide variety of children and teens from divorce, self-esteem issues, eating disorders, high functioning autism, MMR, social awkwardness, the list goes on.

-Today, our mentorship program at the ranch is in duration of 9 weeks long, 90-minute sessions, once a week with an assigned volunteer mentor, horse and child.
+Today, our mentorship program at the ranch is for a duration of 9 weeks long, 90-minute sessions, once a week with an assigned volunteer mentor, horse, and child.
 Although Reigning Grace utilizes horses for the mentorship program, we are NOT an equitation program.
 The children learn how to ride if this is something they desire but there are a wide variety of activities that we do at the ranch that don’t include the horses.

 The natural world of a horse is based on relationship.
 These relationships for a horse hold the herd together and assure survival.
-The family unit must have feelings of trust, respect and confidence in the leader and a connectedness that is always present within the family unit.
+The family unit must have feelings of trust, respect, and confidence in the leader and a connectedness that is always present within the family unit.
 A family that plays together stays together.
-Not much difference from us humans?
+Not much different from us humans?